123-dot-com/mood-journal/README.md

 "Smart" Mood Journal recommends Python 3.13 at least, however, python 2.x versions do work as well

 - On Windows:
-  Download the right version from the official python.org website (https://www.python.org/downloads/)
+  Download the right version from the official [python.org website](https://www.python.org/downloads/)

 - On macOS:
-  Download Python from their official website(https://www.python.org/downloads/).
+  Download Python from their official [website](https://www.python.org/downloads/).
 This may also be done using Homebrew on the terminal.

 - On Linux systems:
   Install python3 and pip (npm also works for downloading pandas) using the package manager of your distribution